 Matching Funds Statement

-The total possible number of points is 100.
-The Application Review Committee's evaluation will be based on the information contained in the application and required attachments.
-The Committee members' individual ratings will be averaged to determine a final score for each application.
+The total possible number of points the panel can award to an application is 100.
+The panel's evaluation will be based on the information contained in the application, required attachments and support materials submitted with the application.
+The panel's individual scores will be averaged to determine a final score for each application.

-Applications must receive a minimum average score of 80 or higher to be recommended for funding to the Council on Arts and Culture.
+Applications must receive a minimum average score of 80 or higher to be recommended for funding.
 Applications receiving an average score of 80 or higher will be recommended to the Secretary of State for approval and will be forwarded to the Florida Legislature for funding consideration.